 Along with the purchase of your new home, you’ll receive one-on-one time with one of our Interior Design experts.
 This step in the process can take some time (about four hours all together)...it’s important you don’t feel rushed and understand you have time to make decisions.

 Yet, in order to make good use of this time, it’s best to be prepared.
 Come with some idea of how you’d like to customize the details of your new home, or a color scheme you want to incorporate.
 We encourage you to create an account on this website and choose "favorites" in our Inspiration Gallery.
+It may also be helpful to take a Virtual Tour of the Design Studio for a preview of our space.

 Time to Finalize Plan

-Once the design phases are complete and you’ve fully signed o on your house plans, your Pre-Construction Meeting* will be scheduled.
+Once the design phases are complete and you’ve fully signed off on your house plans, your Pre-Construction Meeting* will be scheduled.
 At this meeting, you will meet your Superintendent, who is responsible for managing the specific aspects of your home during construction.

 Together you will review your finalized floor plans, selections and site plan.
 Your Superintendent will give you a clear expectation for how the process will flow.